Nate Lind

 Quiet Light

-Commission-only model (typically 10–15%).
+Commission-only model (typically 10 to 15%).
 That aligns incentives, but it also means they move at a pace the deal economics support, not necessarily a pace the market rewards.

 Honest gap: less of an outbound, high-competition process and more of a well-managed advisory relationship.
 If you want one solid offer from a qualified buyer and a smooth process, they're strong.
 If you want multiple competing offers fighting over your business, they're not optimized for that.